temyk/wt-plugins-manager/README.txt

 == Description ==

 An additional "Deactivate and remove" link appears in the list of plugins.
 When you click on it, the plugin is deactivated and immediately deleted.
 The plugin list also displays logos and icons if the plugin is loaded via GIT.
 You can also sort plugins: the active first or the inactive first.
-The update notification for these plug-ins is reduced so as not to distract attention from updating other plug-ins
+The update notification for these plug-ins is reduced so as not to distract attention from updating other plug-ins.
+Displays a changelog in the plugin update notice.

 == Installation ==